VickyQee/vidApp/README.md

-# vidApp A video imaginary rental application
+# vidApp A video rental application